codeque-co/codeque/README.md

   - code query (the best for set of tools)
   - code magic (taken :/)
   - magic code search (kinda too long)
+  - Quecode
+    - quecode.dev if free
+  - CodeQ
+  - CodeQue
+    - codeque.dev if free

 ✅ Fix bug with `<$>$</$>;` matching too much - JSX text wildcard acts like $$ o.O

-❌ restrict more than 2 wildcards on query parse level
+✅ restrict more than 2 wildcards on query parse level

-✅Adjust formatting of multiline code that is staring after some tokens
+✅ Adjust formatting of multiline code that is staring after some tokens

 ✅ Make CLI a product
    - ✅ codeframe from babel